ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 I wrote a zero-shot prompt and ran it on the test set.
 Zero-shot prompting only requires a task description for inference.
-Few-shot prompting is out of scope for this blog post&mdash;it's too laborious to engineer prompts and it might be difficult to do a comparison.
+In addition, few-shot prompting is out of scope for this blog post&mdash;it's too laborious to engineer prompts and it might be difficult to compare them properly.
 I'll also run the experiments for three trials and report the mean and standard deviation to account for variance.
 The prompt text will still be in English in order to be consistent with the Thinking Machines blog post.

 Finally, I am using [**spacy-llm**](https://github.com/explosion/spacy-llm) throughout the experiments.
 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.
-You can find and reproduce my work on Github!
+You can find and reproduce my work on [Github](https://github.com/ljvmiranda921/scratch/tree/master/2023-07-25-llm-tl)!
 *(Full disclosure: I used to contribute to earlier versions of spacy-llm as part of my work at Explosion)*

 ## Methodology: what are my prompts?

 The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero- and few-shot prompting.
 These prompts are categorized and versioned per task.
-You can view them by checking the configuration file [in the Github repo]() and looking at the `components.llm.task` section.
+You can view them by checking the configuration file [in the Github repo](https://github.com/ljvmiranda921/scratch/tree/master/2023-07-25-llm-tl) and looking at the `components.llm.task` section.
 For example, in NER, we have something like this:

 ```ini